radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 * **ColumnWidth**: Allows you to set the width of the field column.
 * **Display Label**: Allows you to set the Title of the Field column.
 ### Subsection 01 - Master Detail Relation
-* **Record Detail Page**: Set the characteristics of a relationship between master and slave tables.
+* **Record Detail Page**: Set the characteristics of a relationship between master and detail tables.
 	* **Relation Type**: You can select between a one-to-one or one-to-many relationship.
 	* **Master Table**: Sets the master table and the defined field as primary key.
-	* **Detail Table**: Here you can choose the slave table and the related field.
+	* **Detail Table**: Here you can choose the detail table and the related field.
+	* **Aply To Pages**: The checkboxes allow you to establish whether the relationship will be applied to the detail view of the record or to the page of adding a record or to both.